The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Preliminaries

 \subsection{Mordell--Weil lattices}

 Let $\pi: S \to C$ be an elliptic surface with a zero section $(O)$.
 The {\it trivial lattice} $\Triv(\pi)$ is the sublattice of the N\'eron-Severi lattice $\NS(S)$ generated by $(O)$ and components of fibers of $\pi$.
-Let $E$ be the generic fiber over $K=k(C)$ and let $E(K)$ be the group of $K$-rational points on $E$.
-Then the following theorem holds (cf. Shioda--Sch\"utt \cite[Theorem 6.5]{SS}).
+Let $E$ be the generic fiber over $K=k(C)$.
+Let $E(K)$ be the group of $K$-rational points on $E$ and $E(K)_{\tor}$ the torsion subgroup of $E(K)$.
+Then the following theorem holds (cf. Shioda--Sch\"utt \cite[Lemma 6.18]{SS}).